-Another busy week gone by, and somehow your to-do list was neglected once again!
+Another busy week went by, and somehow your to-do list was neglected once again!
 Your tasks are adding up way faster than you can check them off, and as much as you need a quiet week to catch up, there isn't time available in your schedule for uninterrupted focus work.

 Why aren’t we more productive with our task time?
-It takes an average of 23 minutes and 15 seconds to get back on track after being interrupted from a task according to Gloria Mark, Professor at the University of California, Irvine.
+It takes an average of 23 minutes and 15 seconds to get back on track after being interrupted from a task.
 That's almost 5% of your entire workday catching up after one interruption!
 You can see how just a few interruptions can quickly eat away at your productivity.
-So if you’re interrupted three times, 15% of your day quickly becomes getting back on task, but on a bad day, you might be interrupted a dozen or more times, and suddenly over half of your time is gone.
 That is, until you reclaim some of that focus time back.

 What is focus time?

-Focus time is important because it allows you to dedicate your full attention to the task at hand without the added distraction of meetings or interruptions.
+Focus time is important because it allows you to dedicate your full attention to a single task, without the added distraction of meetings or interruptions.
 And we can’t emphasize enough – a single task.
-If you find yourself splitting your focus on two or more tasks at once, or multitasking, and that can come at the expense of missing details, deadlines, or a critical task altogether.
-By adopting a focus time routine, you’re able to increase your efficiency and quality of work with a single-tasking approach towards your to-do list.
+If you find yourself multitasking, splitting your focus across two or more tasks at once, you’re more likely to miss details, deadlines, or a critical task altogether.
+A single-tasking focus time routine not only increases your efficiency, but your quality of work too.

 Top work distractions